 The performance and reliability of the program infrastructure of our schools' online operations is critical to the reputation of these campuses and our ability to attract and retain students.
-Any computer system error or failure, or a sudden and significant increase in traffic on our computer networks that host our schools' online operations, may result in the unavailability of our schools' online operations.
+Any computer system error or failure, or a sudden and significant increase in traffic on our computer networks that host our schools' online operations, may result in the unavailability of our schools' online operations' computer networks.
+In addition, any significant failure of our computer networks could disrupt our on campus operations.
 Individual, sustained or repeated occurrences could significantly damage the reputation of our schools' online operations and result in a loss of potential or existing students.
 Additionally, our schools' online computer systems and operations are vulnerable to interruption or malfunction due to events beyond our control, including natural disasters and network and telecommunications failures.
 Any interruption to our schools' online computer systems or operations could have a material adverse effect on the ability of our schools' online operations to attract and retain students.